jonmiles/bootstrap-datepaginator/README.md

 Deprecated as of v1.2.0; use startDate.format instead.

 ### startOfWeek
-Object.
-Default: 'Mon'

-Sets for display purposes the start of the week, visually illustrated by a thicker dividing line betweeen dates.

-Example

-	startOfWeek: {
-		dates: [ 'Mon' ],
-		format: 'ddd'
-	}
+Deprecated as of v1.2.0; use periodSeparators instead.

 ### startOfWeekFormat
-Deprecated as of v1.2.0; use startOfWeek.format instead.
+Deprecated as of v1.2.0; use periodSeparators.format instead.

 ### squareEdges
 Boolean.
 Default: false